 Significantly, it’s at this point TJ slips into platitudes about “our world” and our uniqueness as individuals.
 He declaims speciously: “There is nothing that can make you any less of an individual.”

 The reality is that there are all too many things that can dilute our individuality, and despite appearances, vlogging may be one of them.
-I’ve noticed that however various the backgrounds and approaches of vloggers, there is a strange homogenization of identity among them, largely, I think, because they are faced with the same narrow range of predicaments, all of which tend to encourage feelings of shame, paranoia, frustration, and disproportionate gratitude.
+However various the backgrounds and approaches of vloggers, there is a strange homogenization of identity among them, largely, I think, because they are faced with the same narrow range of predicaments, all of which tend to encourage feelings of shame, paranoia, frustration, and disproportionate gratitude.

-Clearly vloggers are better off setting their sights on humbler summits than self-knowledge.
-Minor celebrity will have to do, and so their principal concern is once again the numbers.
+Vloggers might be better off setting their sights on humbler summits than self-knowledge.
+Minor celebrity will have to do, but then their principal concern is once again the numbers.

 For advertisers, falling numbers mean falling profits.
 For vloggers, falling numbers mean falling popularity.
 And the “you” out there—the reified audience, the “fan base”—is as fickle, unforgiving, impatient, and voracious as the cruelest kids in high school.